 I feel like there are some incredible cities in the world that don't get enough credit and Prague is definitely amongst them.
-When people fantasize about a trip to Europe they might picture eating gelato by the colosseum or sitting at a cafe sipping pinot noir by the eiffel tower.
-They want to see cobble stone streets and "European Architecture."
+When people fantasize about a trip to Europe they might picture eating gelato by the colosseum or sitting at a cafe sipping pinot noir by the Eiffel tower.
+They want to see cobblestone streets and "European Architecture."
 Buildings where you can place yourself within a different era and be whisked away into a different reality from your everyday life.
-Although there is no colosseum or eiffel tower in Prague, there is no denying its quintessential "europeaness."
+Although there is no colosseum or Eiffel tower in Prague, there is no denying its quintessential "Europeanness."
 It is truly like stepping into a different century, and it's far more reasonably priced than a time machine.
 Here is an account of my whirlwind time in Prague and hopefully it can help you plan your own journey to this magical city!

 Arriving in Prague

 I arrived via train and that in and of itself was a mini adventure....but that's a story for another time.
-The main train station (Praha hlavni nadrazi) is centrally located and well within walking distance to most of Prague's main attractions.
-Luckily I was staying in a hostel right off of Old Town Square, so it was only about a 15 minute walk away.
-If you are arriving via airplane, the airport is about a 20 minute drive outside of the city centre.
+The main train station (Praha hlavni nadrazi) is centrally located and well within walking distance of most of Prague's main attractions.
+Luckily I was staying in a hostel right off of Old Town Square, so it was only about a 15-minute walk away.
+If you are arriving via airplane, the airport is about a 20-minute drive outside of the city center.
 Here is a good article about how to arrive from the airport.

 Accommodation in Prague

 Whenever I travel alone, I love to stay in Hostels.
 In my opinion, it is the easiest way to make friends to explore with, plus it somehow feels safer staying in a room with other people.
 This time around I stayed in a place called Prague Square Hostel.
 You can't beat the location, it is right off of Old Town Square and steps away from the famous astrological clock!
 But, if you aren't about hostel life, Airbnb is always a great option and there are some amazing hotels as well!